Gambling regulation: Councillor handbook (England and Wales)

 It is important that training does not simply relate to procedures, but also covers the making of difficult and potentially controversial decisions, and the use of case study material can be helpful to illustrate this.
 All training should be formally recorded by the council and require a signature from the councillor.

 To support councils in providing comprehensive training for licensing committee members, the LGA has developed a suite of training tools.
-We have developed a free online e-learning module on licensing for all councillors to use, as well as a series of scenario-based training videos and a free licensing leadership essentials course for chairs and vice chairs of licensing committees.
+We have developed a free online e-learning module on licensing for all councillors to use, as well as a series of scenario-based training videos, tip-sheets and a licensing leadership essentials course for chairs and vice chairs of licensing committees.
 The training resources can be accessed on our website.

 Appearance of bias